-Incentives can provide access to consumer credit that may not be accessible otherwise.
-We analyze a quasi-natural experiment in Brazil where a lender offers both standard and incentive contracts.
-The incentive contracts, which carry lower interest rates, must be repaid through the electricity bill or face electricity cutoffs.
+Incentives can facilitate consumer credit that might otherwise be unavailable.
+We examine a quasi-natural experiment in Brazil, where a lender offers standard and incentive credit contracts.
+The incentive contracts carry lower interest rates and must be repaid through the electricity bill or borrowers face electricity cutoffs.
 Using data on loan applications and rejections, we test model-based hypotheses.
-We find that, at origination, incentive borrowers are riskier, with 30% lower credit scores than standard borrowers.
+We find, at origination, incentive borrowers are riskier, with 30% lower credit scores than standard borrowers.
 However, after origination, incentive borrowers become "like magic" safer, with 20% lower default rates than standard borrowers.
 Over time, the lender shifts from standard to incentive contracts.

-This version: January 28, 2025
+This version: June 16, 2025

-Keywords: Household finance, consumer credit, credit defaults, financial inclusion, emerging markets
+Keywords: Household finance, credit defaults, Fintech, financial inclusion, emerging markets